lazy-eggplant/vs.templ/docs/for-developers.md

 ### C bindings

 At this time, no C bindings are provided.
-My downstream project don't need them, and pugixml is C++ only.
+My downstream project needs not them, and pugixml is C++ only.
 Still, the public interface of this library is quite thin, so they can be easily introduced if so desired.

 ## Versioning